The 2(2S+1)- Formalism and Its Connection with Other Descriptions

-Attempts at describing the electromagnetic field in the terms of electric and magnetic field vectors $\vec E, \vec H$ (but not a potential) as independent variables, or, equivalently, antisymmetric strength tensors, have been undertaken recently~\cite{Anderson}-\cite{Sudbery}.
+Attempts at describing the quantized electromagnetic field in the terms of electric and magnetic field vectors $\vec E, \vec H$ (but not potential) as independent variables, or, equivalently, antisymmetric strength tensors, have been undertaken previously~\cite{Anderson}-\cite{Sudbery}.
 For example, in Ref.~\cite{Sudbery} the 4--vector Lagrangian density:

-($F_{\mu\nu}$ is the electromagnetic field tensor, $^* F_{\mu\nu}=\epsilon _{\mu\nu\rho\sigma}F^{\rho\sigma}$ is its dual, $j^{\mu}$ is the electromagnetic current 4--vector) has been used to determine the new conserved quantities analogous to the quantities deduced from Lipkin's tensor~\cite{Lipkin}.
-The remarkable feature of this formulation is that energy-momentum conservation is associated not with translational invariance but with invariance under duality rotations.
+($F_{\mu\nu}$ is the electromagnetic field tensor, $^* F_{\mu\nu}=\epsilon _{\mu\nu\rho\sigma}F^{\rho\sigma}$ is its dual, $j^{\mu}$ is the electromagnetic current 4--vector) has been used to determine the new conserved quantities analogous to those deduced from the Lipkin tensor~\cite{Lipkin}.
+The remarkable feature of this formulation is that the energy-momentum conservation is associated {\it not} with the translational invariance but with the invariance under duality rotations.

-In present article the similar properties are shown out for the Lagrangian density of Joos-Weinberg theory.
-Following ~\cite{Sudbery}, the Lagrangian is chosen as the 4--vector\footnote{See~\cite{Fushchich} for the details of vector Lagrangian description.}:
+In the present article the similar properties are shown for the Lagrangian density of the Joos-Weinberg theory.
+Following ~\cite{Sudbery}, the Lagrangian is chosen to be the 4--vector\footnote{See~\cite{Fushchich} for the details of the vector Lagrangian description.}:

-On the variational principle of the stationary action the above Lagrangian leads to Euler--Lagrange equations:
+On using the variational principle of the stationary action the above Lagrangian leads to the Euler--Lagrange equations: